ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 #### Steps

 * decide on cloud environment and request an account, when you sign up you should get the Bindle settings you need.
 Pancancer has 6 cloud environments, a "cloud shepherd" is typically assigned one or two
-* download and install (our use our pre-created "launcher" VM images if available on this cloud):
-    * Bindle
-    * Vagrant
-    * Vagrant plugins and/or VirtualBox
+* pick an Ubuntu host which you will use to talk to AWS or a cloud environment in order to create instances that can be imaged
+* on this host, run the playbook at [architecture-setup](https://github.com/ICGC-TCGA-PanCancer/architecture-setup)
-* copy and customize the Bindle template of your choice with your appropriate cloud settings
+* copy and customize the Bindle template (ex: ~/.bindle/aws.cfg) of your choice with your appropriate cloud settings
-* launch your cluster or node using vagrant_cluster_launch.pl
+* launch your cluster or node using Bindle's launch\_cluster.pl
 * ssh into your cluster
 * launch SeqWare workflow(s) and monitor their results, this can be automated with a decider and is the process we use to automate "Phase II" of the project
 * _or_
 * use the environment for developing, building, or using your own tools (e.g. "Phase III" activities), the following environments are available for your use:
     * GridEngine
-    * SeqWare
+    * SeqWare configured with the Oozie-SGE workflow engine
+    * Hadoop HDFS
-    * Hadoop
+    * Hadoop Oozie

 #### Detailed Example - Amazon Web Services Single Node/Cluster of Nodes with the HelloWorld Workflow